-These are short muscles whose origin and insertion is confined within the territory of the hand.
-They are responsible for skilled movements of the hand and also help the hand in adjusting for proper gripping.
+Intrinsic Muscles of the Hand are short muscles whose origin and insertion is enclosed within the area of the hand.
+These muscles make possible the skilled movements of the hand and also help the hand in adjusting for proper gripping.
 There are 20 intrinsic muscles in hand.
-They have small motor units; hence can act with precision to carry out skilled movements.
+These muscles comprises of small motor units which enables the hand to act with accuracy and to carry out skilled movements.

 They are three in number, viz.